dotnet/docs-mobile/docs/ios/app-fundamentals/user-notifications/user-notifications.md

 ### Handling action responses

 When the user interacts with the custom actions and categories that were created above, the app needs to fulfill the requested task.
-This is done by providing a [UNUserNotificationCenterDelegate][unnsernotificationcenterdelegate] and implementing the [DidReceiveNotificationResponse][didreceivenotificationresponse] method.
+This is done by providing a [UNUserNotificationCenterDelegate][unnsernotificationcenterdelegate] and implementing the [DidReceiveNotificationResponse][unusernotificationcenterdelegate_didreceivenotificationresponse] method.
 For example:

 ```csharp
 using System;